ytsaurus/ytsaurus/yt/docs/en/_includes/api/python/userdoc.md

 Because you can get information about an operation from different sources (and not only the list of sources can change, but also the structure of each source), there exist the following methods that can collect information about an operation from the listed sources anytime.

 - [get_operation](https://pydoc.ytsaurus.tech/yt.wrapper.html#yt.wrapper.operation_commands.get_operation): Get information about the operation based on its ID.
-A `dict` is returned with fields similar to the fields in the get_operation (../commands.md#get_operation) response todo
+A `dict` is returned with fields similar to the fields in the [get_operation](../commands.md#get_operation) response.
 - [list_operations](https://pydoc.ytsaurus.tech/yt.wrapper.html#yt.wrapper.operation_commands.list_operations): Get information about a set of operations based on filters.
 The meaning of the fields is similar to `get_operation`.
-For a list of filters, see the section (../commands.md#list_operations) todo
+For a list of filters, see the [section](../commands.md#list_operations).
 - [iterate_operations](https://pydoc.ytsaurus.tech/yt.wrapper.html#yt.wrapper.operation_commands.iterate_operations): Get an iterator for a set of operations.
 This function is similar to `list_operations`, but it doesn't set restrictions on the number of requested operations.

 An example is to output the types of the three latest operations run by `username`: